 01 of 07

 The best areas for viewing, all created in recent years to get the best out of the zoo for visitors and animals alike, are the African Plains, the islands that house chimpanzees and gorillas, the new Orang-Utan habitat (where the big beasts actually may cross your path, high above), and the African forest for the elephants.
-And don't underestimate the attraction of the City Farm!
+Don't underestimate the attraction of the City Farm!

 02 of 07